pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "Our task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it."
 --Rumi

+"What is the opposite of faith?
+Not disbelief.
+Too final, certain, closed.
+Itself a kind of belief.
+Doubt."
+--Salman Rushdie, *The Satanic Verses*

 "Keynes' intellect was the sharpest and clearest that I have ever known.
 When I argued with him, I felt that I took my life in my hands, and I seldom emerged without feeling something of a fool."
 --Bertrand Russell